rekha-balan/azure-docs-test2-pr.nl-NL/articles/automation/automation-testing-runbook.md

 * To learn how to create or import a runbook, see [Creating or importing a runbook in Azure Automation](automation-creating-importing-runbook.md)
 * To learn more about Graphical Authoring, see [Graphical authoring in Azure Automation](automation-graphical-authoring-intro.md)
 * To get started with PowerShell workflow runbooks, see [My first PowerShell workflow runbook](automation-first-runbook-textual.md)
-* To learn more about configuring runboks to return status messages and errors, including recommended practices, see [Runbook output and messages in Azure Automation](automation-runbook-output-and-messages.md)
+* To learn more about configuring runbooks to return status messages and errors, including recommended practices, see [Runbook output and messages in Azure Automation](automation-runbook-output-and-messages.md)